Pravin Dugel, MD

 Education and Affiliations

-Dr. Dugel graduated Summa Cum Laude from Columbia University in New York and attended UCLA School of Medicine.
+Pravin U. Dugel, MD graduated Summa Cum Laude from Columbia University in the City of New York and attended UCLA School of Medicine.
 He then completed his residency in ophthalmology at the USC Eye Institute, Keck School of Medicine.
 Thereafter, he completed his medical retina fellowship at the Bascom Palmer Eye Institute and his surgical retina fellowship at the USC Eye Institute, where he was elected to serve on the faculty as the Resident Director.
-Dr. Dugel is Subspecialty Day Board Chairman for the American Academy of Ophthalmology, and is elected to the ASRS (American Society of Retina Specialists) Retina Society and Macula Society.
-Dr. Dugel joined Retinal Consultants of Arizona in July 1994.

 Clinical Research Study & Authorships

 Dr. Dugel has authored more than 200 papers, 35 book chapters and has been invited to lecture at prestigious meetings, Visiting Professorships and Universities worldwide.
 He is on the Editorial Board of several major medical journals.
-Dr. Dugel is internationally recognized as a major clinical researcher, having been a primary investigator in over 50 multicenter clinical trials.
+Dr. Dugel is internationally recognized as a major clinical researcher, having been a primary investigator in over 100 multicenter clinical trials.
 His research and educational contributions earned him the prestigious Senior Honor Award from the American Academy of Ophthalmology (AAO).
+He has been elected Subspecialty Day Board Chairman for the American Academy of Ophthalmology, to the Board of Directors of the largest retina society in the USA, American Society of Retina Specialists (ASRS), and to the largest retina society in Europe, EuRetina.
+He serves on the Scientific Advisory Board of numerous companies, including Aerpio, Alcon, Digisight, Genentech, Novartis, Ophthotech, Roche, and Truevision.

 Commitment to Eye Care Locally, Nationally and Globally